 This post may contain affiliate links.
 That means if you click on them and buy something, I may receive a small commission at no cost to you.
 Read my Disclaimer Policy to learn more.

-**While most types of mint are safe for dogs to consume, English pennyroyal mint is not.
+**English pennyroyal mint is not.
 It is toxic to both dogs and humans and should not be given to your dog in any quantity.

 Always consult your veterinarian before giving your dog new foods.